-etween 1 March and within these dates The Speaking examination takes place before the main examination period: between 1 March a 30 April for the June examination.
+Www.papaCambridge.com The Speaking examination takes place before the main examination period: between 1 Mal and 30 April for the June 2013 examination.
 Each Centre decides on a convenient period within these dates for its Speaking examinations.

-It is important that dates given for the completion of the Speaking examination and the despatch of recordings and mark sheets to CIE (see paragraph 6) are adhered to in order to allow sufficient time for moderation.
+It is important that dates given for the completion of the Speaking examination and the despatch of recordings and mark sheets to Cambridge (see paragraph 6) are adhered to in order to allow sufficient time for moderation.